 I have been referred to as “The most Innovative CIO in Higher Education” which I agree with, so if you feel that your organization needs change then we should talk about how technology might be a utilized.
 I also have an extensive background in STEM from my education through my CIO career.
 I believe many universities need to leverage STEM programs to insure their future viability.
 IT is a critical component for supporting STEM so that the academics are not compromised by the technical details.
 This IT expertise carries over into research support as well.
 I also believe strongly in building close relationships with companies which are courted to hire the students or invest in research.
 Higher Educations needs to adapt to their needs, after all they dictate the value of the education.

-I am currently serving as the Interim CIO for Western Washington University in Bellingham, WA.
+I have recently completed my term as the Interim CIO for Western Washington University in Bellingham, WA.
 I am also a part owner of the software development company, Savageapps whose lead product is #Remix, and I am on the Board of Directors for the nonprofit startup MacHub.